threefoldtech/info_grid/src/documentation/system_administrators/advanced/quantum_safe_storage/quantum_safe_storage_deploy.md

 zstor --log_file ~/zstor.log -c /etc/zstor-default.toml status
 ```

+It should show info on each backend and ideally they should all be reachable.

-And check that zdbfs is mounted:
+You can also check that zdbfs is mounted:

 ```sh
 df
 ```

-All of the services should start up in the correct order anytime the machine is rebooted.
+There should be an entry with type `zdbfs` mounted at your specified mount point.
+Now any files you write to the mount point will be encoded and uploaded to the backends, either when a zdb data block fills or when the rotate time has passed.

 ## Conclusion